TheOpponent/mr-otcs/README.md

 # Mr. OTCS
 A script to play a list of video files in a continuous loop, transcode it to RTMP, and produce schedules based on upcoming videos in the playlist.
 Requires Python 3.7 or later.

-See the [wiki](https://github.com/TheOpponent/mr-otcs/wiki) for installation instructions on Raspberry Pi.
+The recommended environment is a headless Raspberry Pi, but conventional Linux systems, including WSL2, can also run Mr. OTCS.
+See the [wiki](https://github.com/TheOpponent/mr-otcs/wiki) for installation instructions.

 The playlist is a text file with filenames:
 ```